Henry Newbolt: Background

 Henry John Newbolt was born in Bilston, Wolverhampton (then in Staffordshire, but now in the West Midlands), son of the vicar of St Mary's Church, the Rev. Henry Francis Newbolt (1824–1866), and his second wife, Emily née Stubbs (1838–1921), the older brother of Sir Francis Newbolt.
 After his father's death, the family moved to Walsall, where Henry was educated.

 Education

 Newbolt attended Queen Mary's Grammar School, Walsall, and Caistor Grammar School, from which he gained a scholarship to Clifton College, where he was head of the school (1881) and edited the school magazine.
 His contemporaries there included John McTaggart, Arthur Quiller-Couch, Roger Fry, William Birdwood, Francis Younghusband and Douglas Haig.
 Graduating from Corpus Christi College, Oxford, Newbolt was called to the bar at Lincoln's Inn in 1887 and practised until 1899.

 Family

-Newbolt married Margaret Edwina née Duckworth (1867–1960) of the prominent publishing family; they had two children:
+Newbolt married Margaret Edwina née Duckworth (1867–1960) of the prominent publishing family Duckworth Books; they had two children: